Meet the great farmers growing your food!

 After work you’ll probably find him reading or listening to a podcast, usually with a cup of coffee nearby.

-Laura has been helping at NSO part-time for several years, and is a Marketing Coordinator.
+Laura has been helping at NSO part-time for several years, and is our Marketing Coordinator for the farm store.

 Laura's energy and enthusiasm are invaluable in developing the farm store's product line, cooking classes, and marketing outreach.